 If you receive covered services from a non-participating provider outside the state of North Carolina, the amount you pay will generally be based on either the Host Blue's non-participating provider local payment or the pricing arrangements required by applicable state law.
 However, in certain situations, the Plan may use other payment bases, such as billed charges, to determine the amount the Plan will pay for covered services from a non-participating provider.
+In other exception cases, Blue Cross NC may pay such a claim based on the payment it would make if Blue Cross NC were paying a nonparticipating provider for the same covered health care services inside of Blue Cross NC's service area, where the Host Blue's corresponding payment would be more than Blue Cross NC's in-service area nonparticipating provider payment, or in Blue Cross NC"s sole and absolute discretion, Blue Cross NC may negotiate a payment with such a provider on an exception basis.
 In any of these situations, you may be liable for the difference between the non-participating provider's billed amount and any payment the Plan would make for the covered services.